On the concentration of large deviations for fat tailed distributions, with application to financial data: Fat tailed distributions

+In order to evaluate this integral through the saddle-point approximation, we must rescale $p(x)$, $x_{i^*}$, and $\bar{x}$ such that all leading terms in the integral are of the same order in $N$.
+The correct scaling laws are fixed by the constraints in the delta functions, and the only non-trivial scaling is given by $x_{i^*}\sim N$.
+For this reason, we perform the substitution $x_{i^*} = Nt$ and neglect all sub-leading terms for $N\to\infty$.
+Since $q(x)$ is fat tailed, the last term in Eq.\ (\ref{EFF_ENERGY}) is sub-linear and can be neglected, so we get:

+We are now ready to perform the saddle point approximation.
+The minimization of the Kullback-Leibler divergence under the constraints in the delta function can be easily performed through the method of Lagrange multipliers.
+The new saddle-point solution reads:

+This solution causes $D_{KL}(P||Q)$ to vanish and does not allow us to estimate the probability $P\{E\}$ (this is not surprising since, as we already argued, $I(\bar{x})=0$ and $P\{E\}$ is not exponentially suppressed in $N$).
+Yet, the above solution describes how large deviations in fat tailed distribution are typically realized.
+Eq.\ (\ref{ORIGINAL_DISTR}) shows that, in the limit $N\to\infty$, the variables tend to be distributed according to their original distribution $q(x)$, so they behave typically and are not sensitive to the fact that a large deviation is occurring.
+This is true for all variables but one, $X_{i^*}$, which scales as $X_{i^*}\simeq Nt^*=N(\bar{x}-\langle X\rangle_Q)$ and is the unique responsible for the whole deviation.

-because the event in Eq. (\ref{eventistar}) occurs with probability one, and there are $N$ ways in which $i^*$ can be chosen.
-This means that the rate function $I(\bar x)$ vanishes for all $\bar x\ge \langle X\rangle$.
-In loose words, ``democratic'' ways to realize large deviations, where $\bar x$ is obtained as the average of i.i.d. draws from a modified distribution, are not typical.
-Large deviations are typically realized, for fat tailed pdf's, by {\em breaking the symmetry} between the variables $X_i$ and having one of them take an {\em extensive} value (i.e. a value proportional to $N$).
-The fact that $I(\bar x)=0$ for all $\bar x\ge \langle X\rangle$ implies that $I(x)$ has a singularity at $x=\langle X\rangle$ in the second derivative.
-This is the analogue of a second order phase transition in statistical physics, that is indeed accompanied by the spontaneous breaking of the symmetry between the data points in the sample.
-The same phenomenon occurs for stretched exponential distribution or for log-normal distributions, where again $I(\bar x)=0$ for all $\bar x\ge \langle X\rangle$, as illustrated in Fig. \ref{fig:TD} (see caption).
+Summarizing, for fat tailed distributions {\em i)} large deviations are typically realized by {\em breaking the symmetry} between the variables $X_i$ and having one of them take an {\em extensive} value (i.e. a value proportional to $N$). {\em ii)} The fact that $I(\bar x)=0$ for all $\bar x\ge \langle X\rangle$ implies that $I(x)$ has a singularity at $x=\langle X\rangle_Q$ in the second derivative.
+As pointed out above, this is exactly what happens in a second order phase transition in statistical physics.